 Check Your Voter Registration Address

-The state Attorney General on behalf of the Wisconsin Elections Commission appealed and on January 14 the state Court of Appeals put the voter rolls purge on hold temporarily while the case is under review.
+The state Attorney General on behalf of the Wisconsin Elections Commission appealed and on January 14, 2020 the state Court of Appeals put the voter rolls purge on hold temporarily while the case was under review.
 Click here for a CBS news story on the appeals court decision.
 The state Supreme Court had earlier declined to take over the case pending Court of Appeals action.

 LWVWI and LWV-Milwaukee County advise people to check their voter registration address at myvote.wi.gov and change it to their current address if necessary.

 Click here for a statement from LWVWI and links to more information on the lawsuit and steps you can take.

 A Milwaukee Journal Sentinel story about the court decision and appeals is here.

 Proudly nonpartisan: LWVMC president's letter to the Milwaukee Journal Sentinel.